 - As it will take up a position between a number of listed buildings, on a site marked by several layers in the history of the country, the SAU has engaged in extensive dialogue with the Royal Commission on Monuments and Sites and the non-profit organisation Mont des Arts.

 - The SAU has also been in contact with the neighbouring cultural institutions from the start in order to optimise its work on this site and, hopefully, ensure that they too stand to benefit.
 Thus the building will provide the Palais du Coudenberg with a new link between the archaeological remains located in the basement and the rest of the exhibits on the ground floor, making the museum tour more accessible for people with reduced mobility in particular.
 In addition, several basement levels will be created to allow Bozar to enlarge its storage space; it will have direct access to these levels via the upper floor of its Salle Henry Le Bœuf.

-- The SAU introduced the planning application in mid-2019.
-It plans to start construction work in 2021 and to complete it in 2022.
-Philippe Geluck's team will then see to the interior fittings, ready for the museum to open in 2023.
+- In April 2021, the SAU obtained planning permission for the construction of the premises for LE CHAT cartoon museum.
+It plans to start construction work in mid-2021 and to complete it in 2023.
+Philippe Geluck's team will then see to the interior fittings, ready for the museum to open in 2024.

-- In April 2020 the SAU has published a public procurement notice to reconfigure the ground floor of BIP.
+- In April 2021, the SAU also appointed Atelier d’Architecture Pierre Hebbelinck to reconfigure the ground floor of BIP on Rue Royale.